dougsillars/dougsillars.github.io/README.md

 The srcset paramater lists 3 additional images for loading that are 500, 1000 and 1500 pixels wide (you can verify this in the url, and also the parameter after the url).

 In this case, I have provided just 3 additional responsive images.
-For saller screens, the smaller image will load - and this is great.
+For smaller screens, the smaller image will load - and this is great.
 But there was no science behind my selections - I just winged it.
 Jason Grigsby has suggested <a href = "https://cloudfour.com/thinks/responsive-images-101-part-9-image-breakpoints/">images that are 20KB apart</a> to minimize pixel loss, and to maximize image caching.
 (This is part 9 of a 10 part series, and I recommend the entire set of posts).
 To calculate the dimensions of these different images, there are a number of different tools.
-In this exercese, we'll use <a href="http://www.responsivebreakpoints.com/">Responsive Breakpoints</a>, a service from Cloudinary.
+In this exercise, we'll use <a href="http://www.responsivebreakpoints.com/">Responsive Breakpoints</a>, a service from Cloudinary.

 <img width = "75%" src = "img/ResponsiveBreakpoints.png">